Who knew there were different categories of fun?

 I have a friend who has hiked the Appalachian Trail (AT) – all 2,123 miles of it.
 An impressive feat, it took him nearly six months, and taught him valuable lessons about perseverance and leadership which he shared here a while back.

 I have nothing but respect for someone who can set a huge goal like that, and then stick with it until he makes it happen.

 But recently I read a book about someone who ran that same trail.
 His goal was to break the existing speed record.
-To accomplish that, he had average nearly 50 miles, almost two full marathons, each and every day.
-What?
+To accomplish that, he had to average nearly 50 miles, almost two full marathons, each and every day.

 The book was North: Finding My Way While Running the Appalachian Trail by ultramarathon runner Scott Jurek.
-He’s a world-class ultra-marathoner with repeat victories in races ranging from 50 to 153 miles in length.
+He’s a world-class athlete with repeat victories in races ranging from 50 to 153 miles in length.